 The typical symptoms of Crohn’s disease stem from the gastrointestinal (GI) tract, causing issues like belly pain, diarrhea, and bloody stools.
-Yet up to
+Up to

-Erythema nodosum causes red, painful bumps to erupt on the skin, usually on the shins, ankles, and sometimes the arms.
+Erythema nodosum causes painful bumps to erupt on the skin that look red or darker than the surrounding skin, according to the National Health Service.
+They usually appear on the shins, ankles, and sometimes the arms.
 It’s the most common skin manifestation of Crohn’s disease, affecting up to

 Over time, the bumps slowly turn purple.
 Some people have a fever and joint pain with erythema nodosum.
 Following your Crohn’s disease treatment regimen should improve this skin symptom.